bseltz-cohesity/scripts/bash/epic_pure_freeze_thaw/README.md

 ## Create a Cohesity Pure FlashArray (SAN) Protection Group

-Log into the Cohesity UI

-Create Cohesity (SAN) protection group and select all of the EPIC-related volumes.
+Log into the Cohesity UI and create a Cohesity (SAN) protection group and select all of the EPIC-related volumes (the same volumes in the Pure protection group).

 * Choose or create a protection policy that has `retries set to 0`.